IncSow/study_test/README.md

   - The quizzes can have any shape as you want or imagine (What is this Pokemon ?, What is the type of this Pokemon ?, etc.)

 ### User
-- [X] A user can log in with a valid username and password through a login screen X the email is used, not an username
+- [X] A user can log in with a valid username and password through a login screen

 - [X] A user can see a collection of quizzes.
-There is only one but if there were more, it would have worked.
+There is only two.

 - [X] A user can start a quiz